-As stated, the governing body has a duty to oversee the direction and policies of the school, to monitor its standards and be held to account for its conduct and performance.
-Visiting the school is the best way to increase the governing body's first-hand knowledge and inform strategic decision making.
+As stated, the governing body has a duty to oversee the direction and policies of the schools, to monitor standards and be held to account for conduct and performance.
+Visiting each school is the best way to increase the governing body's first-hand knowledge and inform strategic decision making.

 Visits should generally relate to the priorities determined by the School Improvement Plan.
 The governing body should plan visits to cover a wide range of school work and each visit should be agreed and have a clear purpose.
-Governors should arrange their visits with the head teacher who has the responsibility of the day-to-day management of the school.
+Governors should arrange their visits with the Head of School who has the responsibility of the day-to-day management of the school.